Money in the Bank (2012)

 The 2012 Money in the Bank was the third annual Money in the Bank professional wrestling pay-per-view (PPV) event produced by WWE.
 The event took place on July 15, 2012, at the US Airways Center in Phoenix, Arizona.
 It was the first Money in the Bank event held following the discontinuation of the first brand extension in August 2011.
 The event had 188,000 buys, slightly down on the 2011 Money in the Bank figure of 195,000 buys.

-Eight matches were contested at the event, with one match on the pre-show.
+Eight matches were contested at the event, with one match on the pre-show, which featured WWE Tag Team Champions Kofi Kingston and R-Truth faced Camacho and Hunico in a non-title match; this would be Camacho's only appearance at the event until 2024.
 In the main event, John Cena won the Money in the Bank ladder match for a WWE Championship match contract, while in the opening bout, Dolph Ziggler won the other Money in the Bank ladder match for a World Heavyweight Championship match contract.
 In other prominent matches, Sheamus defeated Alberto Del Rio to retain the World Heavyweight Championship and CM Punk defeated Daniel Bryan to retain the WWE Championship in a no disqualification match with AJ Lee as the special guest referee.

 Production

 Background

-Money in the Bank is an annual gimmick pay-per-view (PPV) produced by WWE since 2010, held in July.
-The concept of the show comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
+Money in the Bank is an annual professional wrestling pay-per-view (PPV) event produced by WWE since 2010, held in July.
+The concept of the event comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
 The briefcase contains a contract that guarantees the winner a match for a world championship at any time within the next year.
 For 2012, two Money in the Bank ladder matches occurred; one granted a contract for a WWE Championship match while the other contained a World Heavyweight Championship match contract.
-The 2012 event was the third event under the Money in the Bank chronology and the first since the end of the first brand split in August 2011.
+The 2012 event was the third Money in the Bank and the first since the end of the first brand split in August 2011.
 It took place on July 15, 2012, at the US Airways Center in Phoenix, Arizona.